AlizerUncaged/The-Obsession-Letter/Controller/README.md

 <br/>

 ## The Reverse Shell 🐚
 The Love Letter [when enabled] spawns a reverse shell that opens a TCP port and listens for incoming cmd.exe commands from the server.
-Written on .NET 5.0 and can run on any supported operating system 🖥️
+The controller is written on .NET 5.0 and can run on any supported operating system 🖥️

 ## 🤖 We can speak Discord
 The controller can be binded with a Discord bot, all you need is pass the token on the ```config.json``` file and the Discord bot will use Discord chat as shell, for multiple clients all you have to do is prefix the command with the index of the client, ex: ```0 shutdown /s```, the bot will be able to print the client index and their username and PC info every new instance